Get free heat pump quotes

 The heat pump is louder than usual

-If the heat pump isn’t making odd noises but is louder than usual, this means it’s working harder than usual.
+If the heat pump isn’t making odd noises but is louder than usual, this means it’s working harder than it should be.

-This could be due to the weather, but it could also mean you have the wrong size heat pump for your home.
+This might be down to the weather, but it could also mean you have the wrong size heat pump for your home.

-If you think that’s the case, call a professional to have the heat pump and your home assessed.
+If you think that’s the case, call a professional to have the heat pump and your home assessed (again, just to stress, it’s a good idea to get the right size heat pump before you get it installed).

 Hissing or gurgling noises